Profession: Union General

 - 1863-06-29 George Armstrong Custer, aged 23, appointed Union Brigadier General

 - 1864-10-09 Battle of Tom's Brook; Confederate cavalry that harassed Sheridan's campaign is beaten by General Custer & Merrit's cavalry divisions

 - 1868-11-27 Battle at Washita River, Oklahoma.
 General George A. Custer attacks group of Native American Indians, their chief Black Kettle dies in the attack

-- 1873-08-04 Indian Wars: whilst protecting a railroad survey party in Montana, the United States 7th Cavalry, under Lieutenant Colonel George Armstrong Custer, clashes for the first time with the Sioux (near the Tongue River; only one man on each side is killed).
+- 1873-08-04 Indian Wars: whilst protecting a railroad survey party in Montana, US 7th Cavalry, under Lieutenant Colonel George Armstrong Custer, clashes for the 1st time with the Sioux near the Tongue River.
+1 man killed on each side.